IllestPreacha/Synthober-Inktober-Trovember/README.md

-Utilzing the different components of inktober, Synthober and Trovember for Creative coding (Pde are Processing Sketches, rb files are Sonic Pi Songs and Tidal are Tidal Cycles Songs/ Soundscapes, scad files are OpenScad)
+Utilzing the different components of inktober, Synthober and Trovember for Creative coding (Pde are Processing Sketches, rb files are Sonic Pi Songs and Tidal are Tidal Cycles Songs/ Soundscapes, scad files are OpenScad).
+PS.
+Some days had more than one sketch to make up for a missed day.

 Week 1
   + Day 1: CreepyHallway.rb